crvlh/Optical-Fiber-Macrobend-Sensor-Spectral-Data/README.md

 2. **Deformation Configurations (`.xlsx` file):**
    - Contains the deformation parameters associated with each sample, organized in sequential order.
-   - Each configuration specifies the deformation applied to the monitored structure during the experiments.
+   - Each configuration is associated with the deformation applied to the monitored structure during the experiments.

 ## How to Use